timroesner/JDBC-Books/README.md

 :black_square_button: One/two page documentation of the implementation
 :black_square_button: Print out two copies of documentation and output
 :black_square_button: Turn in during class Dec 5

+## Guidelines
+1. Open an issue when you start working on one of the queries
+2. You can work on it in a fork or branch
+3. Submit a PR when you finished and tested your code and want to merge
+4. Update the To-Do accordingly